-cinnamon roll casserole topped with icing
+Cinnamon roll casserole topped with icing.

-There’s nothing better than warm cinnamon rolls, especially around the holidays!
+This cinnamon roll casserole is just as delicious as warm cinnamon rolls, and so easy to make.
+There’s nothing better, especially around the holidays!
 Homemade cinnamon rolls can be a bit time consuming and labor intensive, though.
-This cinnamon roll casserole is just as delicious and so easy to make.
-You will love the make-ahead option.
+But this sweet breakfast is so easy, and you will love the make-ahead option.
 Just like our French toast casserole, this overnight breakfast casserole will become a favorite to serve a crowd, making it perfect for Christmas or Easter brunch.

 The ingredient list is quite simple and using prepared cinnamon rolls makes this casserole a breeze to put together.
+Here’s everything you need to make this cinnamon roll casserole recipe:

 • Butter.
 Melted butter is added to the bottom of the dish, so there is no sticking.
 It also adds deliciousness to the overall taste of the casserole.

 • Cinnamon rolls.
-I like to use the 12.4 oz Pillsbury refrigerated cinnamon rolls.
+We like to use the 12.4 oz Pillsbury refrigerated cinnamon rolls.
 You can really use any brand you want or even the Pillsbury Grands! cinnamon rolls.
 You may need to adjust the bake time, though.

 • Milk.
 Whole milk makes for a richer casserole.
 But skim milk or even almond milk will work just fine.